vtsr60/backend-php-test/README.md

 * TASK 4: As a user I can see a confirmation message when I add/delete a todo.
     - Hint: Use session FlashBag.
 * TASK 5: As a user I can see my list of todos paginated.
-* TASK 6: Implement an ORM database access layer so we don’t have SQL in the controller code.
+* TASK 6: Choose a task below:
+ <br>BACKEND (focus) Implement an ORM database access layer so we don’t have SQL in the controller code.
+ <br><i>OR</i><br>
+ FRONTEND (focus) Using JQuery, VueJs, or React render the todo list dynamically and allow the delete + completed buttons to work dynamically via an Ajax<br>
+ (You do not need to make pagination to work).
+We care about the user experience here, this might be animation?

 Extra tasks:
-- Fix any bug you may find.
+- Fix any bugs you may find.
-- Fix any security issue you may find.
+- Fix any security issues you may find.
+- Adding a few unit tests to show us that you undersatnd how they work is a bonus.

 ### Documentation
 This app use [Silex](http://silex.sensiolabs.org/), a  micro-framework based on the Symfony2 Components.